FhenixProtocol/cofhe-docs/docs/devdocs/architecture/internal-utilities/verifier.md

 ## Sending encrypted inputs

 As mentioned before, when providing ciphertexts as an input to a smart contract, users have to generate a ZKPoK and get a verification approval first.
-Although most of the work will be handled by cofhe.js and FHE.sol, we will describe this mechanism in high-level (also in the diagram below).
+Although most of the work will be handled by Cofhejs and FHE.sol, we will describe this mechanism in high-level (also in the diagram below).

 ![ZK Proof of Knowledge Flow](../../../../static/img/zk-pok.svg)